bellhyve/ngbuddy/FAQ.md

 # Netgraph Buddy FAQ

-This FAQ is adapapted from the previous release notes.
+This FAQ is adapted from the previous release notes.
 Please see `man ngbuddy` (also available in the repo as README.md) for detailed usage instructions.

 ## Old Notes

 These scripts were developed to assist with new netgraph features in **vm-bhyve 1.5+**, and were inspired by [jng](https://github.com/freebsd/freebsd-src/blob/main/share/examples/jails/jng) and [the Netgraph article by Klara Systems](https://klarasystems.com/articles/using-netgraph-for-freebsds-bhyve-networking/).

-## Further detail on ustomizing and extending ngup
+## Further detail on customizing and extending ngbuddy

 The default **public** bridge binds to a real interface associated with the default route.